icicleio/icicle/README.md

 This implementation differs from other event emitter libraries by ensuring that a particular callback can only be registered once for a particular event identifier.
 An attempt to register a previously registered callback is a no-op.

 Event identifiers are also strictly enforced to aid in debugging.
 Event emitter objects must initial event identifiers of events they wish to emit.
-If an attempt to register a callback is made on a non-existent event, a `Icicle\EventEmitter\InvalidEventException` is thrown.
+If an attempt to register a callback is made on a non-existent event, a `Icicle\EventEmitter\Exception\InvalidEventException` is thrown.

 **[Event Emitter API documentation](src/Event)**